LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2024-11-17-National-Senior.md

 ---
 title: 6th place for LVAC men at National Senior XC
-location: Enniskillen, Fermanagh
+location: Enniskillen, Co.
+Fermanagh
 ---

-Well done to all who ran in Enniskillen at the National Cross Country Championships.
+Well done to our men's team who finished <b>19th team</b> and 6th in Grade B in a very high quality National Senior XC in Enniskillen.

 A fantastic effort by Pierce Geoghegan, Mark Naylor, Conor O'Loughlin, and Geoffrey Alexandre in a fiercely competitive field!